List of As Told by Ginger characters: Ian Richton

-Ian Richton is the school's soccer star and major heartthrob; however, he is dimwitted.
+Ian Richton is the school's soccer star and major heartthrob; however, he is quite dimwitted.
 He is the perfect man in the eyes of both Ginger and Miranda.
 In The A Ticket, he is assigned to work with Ginger during chemistry classes, but lets her do all the work.
 Ginger mistakes his enthusiasm for something else and it takes a wake-up call from Darren for her to realize she's being used, but at the end, Ian realizes his mistakes, and lets Ginger keep his jacket.
 It has also been revealed that Ian has been raised by his single father.
 After voice actor Adam Wylie quit the cast at the end of season 1 and Ginger got over Ian in Summer Of Camp Caprice, he had no more speaking roles.
 Nevertheless, Ian can often be seen on school grounds and even moves on with Ginger to high school.